translation/laravel/README.md

 }
 ```

+Notes:

-To spend less time dealing with multiple JSON files, we advise to only edit
+ * To spend less time dealing with multiple JSON files, we advise to only edit
 the original language (usually `en.json`) to add new strings, and leave the
 translations empty.

-During a [sync](#sync), This package will automatically create and fill the JSON files
+During a [sync](#sync), This package will automatically
-of the target languages.
+create and fill the JSON files of the target languages.

-If you want to organize your JSON files by feature, you can register
+ * If you want to organize your JSON files by feature, you can register
 new paths in `AppServiceProvider` like this:

 ```php